cookies-xor-cream/HugoTest/content/posts/poetry/testing/scrawlings_stuck_to_my_face.md

 ---

-I felt the same sombre kiss of rain,
-That stuck close yet fell far away.
-And I knew her mum would say,
-That her friends are all holed up in their rooms, While her daughter's laying eating nails,
-Locked in a final resting place,
-Inside a casket in a tomb.
+I felt the same sombre kiss of rain, that stuck close yet fell far away. and I knew her mum would say, that her friends are all holed up in their rooms, whilst her daughter's laying, eating nails, locked in a final resting place, inside a casket in a tomb.

 But I'm busy with my bloody arms,
-I never meant to see thd harm,
+I never meant to see the harm,
-I was just looking for the marks she'd make,
-That had repaired since my skin's too fast to cover all the breaks. -- And the knifeplay was now gone,
-Dissolved inside the fading thoughts,
-In the oceans of the memories of her life.
+I was just looking for the marks she'd make, since my skin's got practice covering the breaks. -- And the knifeplay was now gone, dissolved inside the fading thoughts, in the oceans of the memories of her life.

-And if I had the potion or the book,
-That the necromancer long since took,
+And if I had the potion or the book, that the necromancer long since took,
-I'd see her for a while.
+I wouldn't wish her here this time.
-Maybe then she'd pattern me,
+She would only pattern me,
-Rebreak all the splinters of my heart.
+rebreak all of the splinters of my heart.
 As if that would be a start.

-And though I dropped out of the fight,
-The minute I knew that she would leave,
-My sanity's the swansong heist,
-It's her final highlight reel.
-Crowned by a last artifact
-Of mine that she could steal.
+And though I dropped out of the fight, the minute I knew that she would leave, my sanity's the swansong heist, it's her final highlight reel. crowned by a last artifact of mine that she could steal.

 I want to beg for the diary,
-But I know it's not my place.
+but I know it's not my place.
 I just want to scribble out
-The metal in this bitter aftertaste.
+the metal in this bitter aftertaste.